 - Pinch the sides using your thumb and finger to create pleats

-- Add 1 tbsp coconut filling in the center
+- Add 1 tablespoon coconut filling in the center

 - Gently bring the pleats together and seal the modak carefully

 - Place it in the steamer basket for steaming

 Shaping modak with mould